wreckage/halloa/README.md

 renders react components and props from the controller.
 This means that everything you see in the site (with the exception of the header) is a react component rendered on top of the base application.html.erb view.

-Unlike in Hartl's tutorial, this app interacts with a micropost resource.
+Unlike in Hartl's tutorial, this app interacts with a micropost resource (a JSON API).
 As an example, when a user visits their profile, the `Profile` react component is mounted, which triggers its `componentsDidMount()` function, which sends out an ajax request for a user's microposts.
 The server then sends those microposts back to be rendered by the `Profile` component (which it does via